cekit/cekit/docs/test.rst

 * ``--test-wip`` -- run only tests tagged with ``@wip`` tag.
 * ``--test-steps-url`` -- a git repository url containing `steps <https://pythonhosted.org/behave/tutorial.html#python-step-implementations>`_ for tests.
+* ``--tag`` -- an image tag used to determine image which will be tests.
+It can be specified multiple times but only the first occurence is honored.

 About Tests
 -----------